HL7/davinci-crd/input/pagecontent/hooks.md

 NOTES:

 * The use of SMART to explore "what-if" scenarios is distinct from the use of SMART envisioned in CDS Hooks:
-    * rather than launching a SMART app based on a returned card, a SMART app is used here to invoke a CDS hook to artificially simulate a workflow in the CRD Client that would normally trigger a hook
+    * Rather than launching a SMART app based on a returned card, a SMART app is used here to invoke a CDS hook to artificially simulate a workflow in the CRD Client that would normally trigger a hook.
-    * when a SMART app is launched, draft orders within a CRD Client will not typically be available to the app to submit to the CRD Server - information for consideration in the "what-if" scenario will need to be entered into the app directly
+    * When a SMART app is launched, draft orders within a CRD Client will not typically be available to the app to submit to the CRD Server.
+Information for consideration in the "what-if" scenario will need to be entered into the app directly.
-    * when a CRD Server returns cards, any instructions associated with the cards will be displayed in the app, but it may not be able to execute the instructions within the cards
+    * When a CRD Server returns cards, any instructions associated with the cards will be displayed in the app, but it may not be able to execute the instructions within the cards.
 * Exploration of "what-if" scenarios using the app is intended to work for all the hooks.
-This might be accomplished using separate SMART apps for different types of orders / processes (e.g. distinct what-if apps for ordering drugs, ordering labs, doing referrals, scheduling appointments, etc.) or a single SMART app that prompts the user to identify they scenario they are interested in exploring prior to invoking the hook.
+This might be accomplished using separate SMART apps for different types of orders/processes (e.g. distinct what-if apps for ordering drugs, ordering labs, doing referrals, scheduling appointments, etc.) or a single SMART app that prompts the user to identify the scenario they are interested in exploring prior to invoking the hook.

 <div markdown="1" class="new-content">

-#### Registering DTR apps with CRD
+#### Registering DTR Apps with CRD

 If a payer supports both CRD and [DTR](http://hl7.org/fhir/us/davinci-dtr) and the EHR intends to enable DTR in addition to CRD, then at the time the CRD Server is enabled within the EHR, the service must be configured with the URL of the SMART app that is to be used within that EHR.
 For configuration purposes either zero or one SMART app **SHALL** be configured.
-The SMART app selected must be one that supports all the Questionnaire data types, extensions and other options that will be used by the payer - potentially including adaptive forms.
+The SMART app selected must be one that supports all the Questionnaire data types, extensions, and other options that will be used by the payer - potentially including adaptive forms.

 **NOTE:** The URL selected **MAY** be a 'logical' URL that corresponds to an EHR internal function rather than a registered SMART app.

 An EHR, on receipt of a CDS Hook card with a SMART app launch of the specified DTR URL **MAY** choose to substitute that URL with the URL of an alternate SMART app, or with a card that allows launch of an internal function.
 (Note: There is no standard mechanism for launching internal EHR functionality from a CDS Hook card yet, so this will need to be an EHR-proprietary mechanism.).
-EHRs performing such substitution might do so based on the user, organization, order type or any other configuration option.
+EHRs performing such substitution might do so based on the user, organization, order type, or any other configuration option.
 All responsibility for selection of which app to use rests with the EHR.
 The card-provided URL **SHALL** be the same for all DTR launch cards returned by the payer.

 Any substituted app (or internal EHR functionality) would need to support the DTR standard launch context expectations and would also need to ensure the alternate app or internal function likewise supports the necessary Questionnaire capabilities used by the payer.
 The EHR **SHALL** also notify the payer that they are performing app substitution so that the payer can notify the EHR if the payer's Questionnaire requirements will be changing.